neuralpain/kalipak/README.md

    - Save the `.bashrc` file.
    - Restart your terminal (optional).

-If you encounter this `/usr/bin/kalipak: Permission denied` error or similar, make kalipak an executable.
+If you encounter this `/bin/kalipak: Permission denied` error or similar

 ```
 sudo chmod +x /bin/kalipak